- Race rules: IFSS and Gold Rush Run.

-- The trail goes through the “reindeer territory”, dog team must be in complete control and never be let loose during the race.
+- The trail goes through the “reindeer herding territory”, dog team must be in complete control and never be let loose during the race.
 A musher who has been noticed with a loose dog/dogs, will be disqualified from the race.
 The musher will be held responsible for any damages caused by his/her dog/dogs.

-- If musher scratch the race it must be reported to the race marshal as soon as possible.
+- If musher scratch from the race it must be reported to the race marshal as soon as possible.
 He/she is responsible for their own transportation, plus that of their dogs and equipment from the trail.

 - Race has five checkpoints.

 - Mandatory layover total 10 hours + time adjustment.